 How and when is the rebate paid?

 The Commission Rebate is paid to the buyer by check after the closing.
 The buyer may elect to have the Commission Rebate applied as a credit on the closing statement instead if permissible by purchase contract, lender, New York State law and federal law.
-The listing broker, sponsor and seller is also required to agree to such a credit on the closing statement, you must let us know before we submit the offer.
+The listing broker, sponsor and seller are also required to agree to such a credit on the closing statement, you must let us know before we submit the offer.

 Unless instructed otherwise in writing by the purchaser, a Commission Rebate will only be issued to the purchaser of the property.
 Absent such notice, the recipient must be listed on the deed for a condominium or house or share certificate for a co-op which transfers ownership at closing.